-In May 2020 we announced a new strategic plan and restructuring intended to enable us to advance our corporate strategy while reducing overall operating expenses, which includes decisions to:
+In May 2020, we announced a new strategic plan and restructuring intended to enable us to advance our corporate strategy while reducing overall operating expenses, which includes decisions to:

 - Reduce our investment in OTL-101 for ADA-SCID and OTL-300 for TDT and reallocate financial resources to other programs, although we will continue to advance ongoing clinical trials and any required regulatory updates for these indications. - Accelerate research and development projects in less rare indications, including two new research programs in genetic subsets of frontotemporal dementia (FTD) and Crohn's disease. - Close our California operations, including our office in Menlo Park, California, and consolidate our research and development teams to a single site.
-We believe this consolidation will reduce overall costs and provide greater efficiency in the development process at a location closer to our existing CDMO partners. - Cease the construction and build-out of a manufacturing facility in Fremont, California.
+We believe this consolidation will reduce overall costs and provide greater efficiency in the development process at a location closer to our existing CDMO partners.
+In the second quarter of 2020 we took a \$0.8 million restructuring charge associated with the write-down of laboratory equipment from the Menlo Park site. - Cease the construction and build-out of a manufacturing facility in Fremont, California.
 We intend to continue to rely on our network of CDMOs for our manufacturing needs as we review the potential development of long-term in-house manufacturing capabilities should our product candidates achieve commercial success.
-We intend to sublease the Fremont facility to a third party at a later date.
-We have spent approximately \$2.0 million to date on construction of the Fremont facility and will likely incur additional costs to prepare the facility for sublease or to wind down construction activities. - Reduce our headcount globally by approximately 25% to align with our revised organizational priorities, and eliminate a number of future positions expected to be recruited in 2020 and 2021.
-We estimate that we will incur aggregate charges of approximately \$2.1 million in the second and third quarters of 2020 as a result of the headcount reductions, consisting of one-time cash expenditures for severance and employee termination-related costs.
+We will consider our options relating to the lease, including subleasing the facility.
+During the second quarter of 2020 we recorded a \$2.6 million impairment charge on the Fremont facility operating lease right-of-use asset and recorded a \$2.3 million impairment on construction-in-process associated with construction design costs on the facility. - Reduce our headcount globally by approximately 25% to align with our revised organizational priorities, and eliminate a number of future positions expected to be recruited in 2020 and 2021.
+We estimate that we will incur aggregate charges of \$2.1 million in the second and third quarters of 2020 as a result of the headcount reductions, consisting of one-time cash expenditures for severance and employee terminationrelated costs.